cmkhaledsaifullah/CMPT470-816AssignmentMachineLenaring/README.md

 There are three parts of this assignment:

-1. Run the existing code: The code in the repository collects the dataset from any number of java projects.
-Then you use the dataset and run the python written machine learning code.
+1. Run the existing code: The Java code in the repository collects the dataset from any number of java projects.
+Then you use the dataset and run the python written machine learning code situated at [scripts](scripts) folder.
 It will train a recurrent neural network based model, evaluate the top-1 recommendation and return the accuracy value.
 Neural Network is developed using [Keras](https://keras.io/) library.

 2. Train and test with the LSTM model: In this task, you need to change the machine learning code in such a way that it will train an LSTM model and test using the same.
-To do that, you need to first understand the code, locate where the change is required (concept location), determine the lines of code that are going to be affected due to the change (effect analysis), and update the code.
-Hint: The change is very small
+To do that, you need to first understand the code, locate where the change is required (concept location), determine the lines of code that are going to be affected due to the change (effect analysis), and update the code accordingly.

 3. Write the machine learning code using DeepLearning4j: Now you need to write the whole machine learning code using the DeepLearning4j library in Java.
-[DeepLearning4J](https://deeplearning4j.org/) is a java based library maintained by Eclipse foundation.
+[DeepLearning4J](https://deeplearning4j.org/) is a java based library maintained by Eclipse foundation used primarily for deep learning tasks.
 The architecture of the library is very similar to Keras.
 Therefore the coding style will be similar.

 ### Prerequisites

 Before running the code, you must have the following packages installed on your computer: